 With the exception of the imbalance charge for the Moomba to Adelaide Pipeline, penalty charges for transmission pipelines are observed to be in the range of 1.2 to 5 times the value of the relevant Reference Tariff, with an average of about 2.5.
 It is thus noted that the penalty rates proposed by Epic Energy for the Out of Specification Gas Charge, Nomination Surcharge, Excess Imbalance Charge and Peaking Surcharge (\$15/GJ or 15 times the proposed Reference Tariff) are substantially in excess of what may be regarded as reasonable on the basis of common practice in the industry.
-On this basis, the Regulator considers that the rates of these penalty charges should be reduced.
-Taking into account the earlier decision in relation to penalty charges for the Parmelia Pipeline, 299 the Regulator will require the rates of penalties to be reduced to a maximum of 350 percent of the relevant Reference Tariff.
+On this basis, the Regulator considers that the rates of these penalty charges for the Parmelia Pipeline,299 the Regulator will require the rates of penalties to be reduced to a maximum of 350 percent of the relevant Reference Tariff.